Tips and Products for Preventing Dry Skin

 Moisturizing Shower Gel

 A great way to lock in some extra moisture is to make sure you’re using a moisturizing shower gel.
-There are numerous ones available, but Dove is easy to find in most large supermarkets and is reasonably priced.
+There are a number of options available, but Dove is easy to find in most large supermarkets and is reasonably priced.

 Our recommendation: Dove Deeply Nourishing Body Wash